MR ROBERTS! PART I: NATHANIEL

 NIC & SAM

 Samantha was raised with five brothers.
 Four were younger, and she’d not been close with them because she left home after high school.
-But she adored her older brother.
-Nicolas was actor-handsome, not in the intense James Dean way, but more like the boy next door.
+But she adored her older brother Nicolas.
+He was actor-handsome, not in the intense James Dean way, but more like the boy next door.
 Think a young Paul Newman.
 What was so wonderful about Nicolas was that he liked Samantha back even though he was three years older.
 He’d walked around in a buff-colored fringed suede jacket that thrilled Samantha’s high school friends.

 She was the lucky one, getting to spend time with him every day.
 When Samantha was fourteen and he was seventeen he taught her to dance.
 He was patient with her, and she was an eager student, fast to catch on to the athletics of swing dance.
 Nicolas was broad-shouldered and strong, and Samantha’s petite frame allowed him to easily lift her in their acrobatic throws and jumps.
 They practiced until their routine had been polished and so handily won competitions at school dances.
 As his sister and partner, their relationship was solid.
 She could always count on him to catch her.
 They became known on campus as “Nic & Sam.”